-Babel speaker authentication mechanism defined herein is believed to be as strong as is the class itself that it belongs to. specification is built on the fundamental concepts implemented for authentication of similar routing protocols: per-packet authentication, use of HMAC construct, use of shared keys.
+The Babel speaker authentication mechanism defined herein is believed to be as strong as is the class itself that it belongs This specification is built on fundamental concepts implemented for authentication of similar routing protocols: perpacket authentication, use of HMAC construct, use of shared keys.
 Although this design approach does not address all possible concerns, it is so far known to be sufficient for most practical cases.